CupCupRay/Bin2Summary/README.md

   ```

 In case you are interested in using complete datasets or utilize other assembly language model and modules, you can try to conduct pre-processing by yourself.
 The complete datasets can be found in [Source code for dataset](https://drive.google.com/drive/folders/1D1fcsWCzm8-J4C_L2WiQ7rkib-sKHl2W?usp=sharing), [Raw binaries for dataset](https://drive.google.com/drive/folders/1ZgmuB5T2Ho5NRmJLozpUcmWvsEt3YxUT?usp=drive_link).

-### Pre-processed Data

-If you do not want to prepare the datasets (cause it costs much time), we provide a sample training/testing set [here](https://drive.google.com/drive/folders/1ZrL5BVrPF-hEkGTjWbvfocR2Zl6yj3Uk?usp=sharing).
-You can download and put them in [`data/`](./data/) directory.
-The sample training/testing set is constructed using the binaries based on `x64` using [Cygwin](https://www.cygwin.com/), they are then pre-processed using `PalmTree-FSE` module.

 ## Model Training and Testing